tejusb9/tejusb9/README.md

 ---------------------------------------

 ✨ I'm a Data Science + Data Analysis enthusiast.
 I am passionate about making data accessible to everyone.
-🎓Graduating batch of 2023 : MBA in Business Analytics with a Minor in Finance @ B.M.S.
+🎓 Graduating batch of 2023 : MBA in Business Analytics with a Minor in Finance @ B.M.S.
 College Of Engineering - Bangalore 💬 Ask me about: Business Analytics, Business Intelligence 🌱 I’m currently learning Big Data + Docker
 👯 I’m looking to collaborate on projects related to Data Science